 - a small tumor that’s limited to the prostate

 - a low risk that the cancer will grow locally or spread (metastasize) or that you’ll die from the disease

 Active surveillance isn’t the right choice for everyone with localized prostate cancer.
 A number of men, given the possibility that a cancer could become more aggressive, prefer to eliminate even the smallest tumor and accept the risk of side effects from treatment.
 It’s a very personal decision, and we’re here to help you consider all your options and answer your questions or concerns.

-Active surveillance is a treatment.
-It is not the same as receiving no treatment.
-During active surveillance your doctor actively monitors your tumor for any signs of progression or change in its characteristics, and reevaluates your treatment if the cancer becomes more active.
-For example, if your Gleason score or prostate-specific antigen (PSA) level starts to rise, your doctor may recommend stopping active surveillance and starting another type of treatment.
+Active surveillance is a form of treatment.
+It’s not the same as receiving no treatment at all.
+With this method, we put off such treatments as surgery and radiation therapy because tests indicate that the tumor is currently not life threatening or is at a low risk of spreading or getting worse.
+Your doctors team up to actively monitor your tumor for any signs that this is happening and for any changes in the tumor’s characteristics and reevaluate your treatment if the cancer becomes more active.
+For example, if your Gleason score or PSA level starts to rise, we may recommend stopping active surveillance and starting another type of treatment.